open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 the architecture of both exporters [here](https://grafana.com/blog/2023/07/20/a-practical-guide-to-data-collection-with-opentelemetry-and-prometheus/#6-use-prometheus-remote-write-exporter).

 ## Using the Target Allocator
-A common challenge with Prometheus is that of scalability, which is the ability to effectively maintain performance and resource allocation while managing an increasing number of monitored targets and metrics.
+Scalability is a common challenge with Prometheus; that is the ability to effectively maintain performance and resource allocation while managing an increasing number of monitored targets and metrics.
 One option to help with this is **sharding** the workload based on labels or dimensions, [which means using multiple Prometheus instances to handle your metrics according to specific parameters](https://www.atatus.com/blog/prometheus-architecture-scalability/#:~:text=Key%20Limitations%20of%20Prometheus,-Long%2DTerm%20Storage&text=Scalability%3A%20Extremely%20big%20environments%20with,availability%2C%20which%20influences%20system%20resilience).
 This could help